Sumptuous stroked text in CSS

 What are the specific problems?

-The paint-order property, which controls if the stroke or the fill is on top, is buggy.
-And stroke alignment is not a thing in CSS.
-This makes it difficult to get an attractive result with the -webkit-text-stroke property.
+The paint-order property, which controls if the stroke or the fill is on top, is buggy but has gotten better.

 Stroke issue swallowing up the fill area.